castle-engine/castle-engine/examples/research_special_rendering_methods/dynamic_ambient_occlusion/README.md

 TODO: our current method of generating elements works only for nodes with explicit vertexes, so will not work for X3D primitives (sphere, cone and and such).

+- Or use [Delphi](https://www.embarcadero.com/products/Delphi).
+Open in Delphi `dynamic_ambient_occlusion_standalone.dproj` file and compile / run from Delphi.
+See [CGE and Delphi](https://castle-engine.io/delphi) documentation for details.